-Services that are covered for you What you must pay when you get these services check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
-You do not need to get an approval from the plan before getting dialysis.
+Services that are covered for you What you must pay when you get these services plan before getting dialysis.
 But, please let us know when you need to start this care, by calling our Care Management department toll free at 1-855-887-2273, so we can help coordinate with your doctors.
-Simply Supplies from Medical Mutual \$0 copayment Your plan includes a \$20 quarterly allowance to be used toward the purchase of a wide range of over-the-counter (OTC) health and wellness supplies to be delivered to your home.
+Simply Supplies from Medical Mutual Your plan includes a \$20 quarterly allowance to be used toward the purchase of a wide range of over-the-counter (OTC) health and wellness supplies to be delivered to your home.
 Select items, such as bandages, aspirin and cough syrup can be ordered from the Simply Supplies catalog included with your Welcome Kit material.
-For more information or to request an additional order form, please call Customer Care at 1-800-982-3117.
-Skilled nursing facility (SNF) care For covered SNF stays: (For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
+For more information or to request an additional order form, please call Customer Care at 1- 800-982-3117.
+There is no coinsurance, copayment, or deductible for Simply Supplies.
+Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
 Skilled nursing facilities are sometimes called "SNFs.")
-In Network Days 1-20: \$0 copayment per day.
-Days 21-100: \$178 copayment per We will pay for skilled nursing facility care for up to day.
-100 days per benefit period.
-Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Your provider must obtain prior approval from the plan for skilled nursing facility care.
-This is called prior authorization.
-Meals, including special dietsSkilled nursing services Out of Network Physical therapy, occupational therapy, and speech therapy Once you meet the \$1,750 yearly deductible, you pay 30% coinsurance.
-Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
+We will pay for skilled nursing facility care for up to 100 days per benefit period.
+Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
+Blood - including storage and administration.
+Coverage begins with the first pint of blood that you need.
+Medical and surgical supplies ordinarily For covered SNF stays: In Network Days 1-20: \$0 copayment per day.
+Days 21-100: \$184 copayment per day.
+Prior authorization rules may apply.
+Please contact the plan for details.
+Out of Network Once you meet the \$2,000 yearly deductible, you pay 30% coinsurance.
 A benefit period starts on the first day you stay in a skilled nursing facility.
-It ends when you have not had care as an inpatient in a Blood - including storage and administration.
-Coverage begins with the first pint of blood that you need. hospital or skilled nursing facility for 60 days in a row.
-If you go into a skilled nursing facility after one
+It ends when you have not had care as an inpatient in a hospital or skilled nursing facility for 60 days in a row.
+If you go into a skilled nursing facility after one benefit period has ended, a new benefit period begins.
+There is no limit on how many benefit periods you can have.